influx6/gu/docs/concepts/notifications.md

 Notifications
 =============

-In Gu there exists the central notification backbone package `notifications`, which exposes a system which allows registering specific functions for specific types of structures to be called when such structures are dispatched into the system to allow a decoupled form of communication.
+In Gu there exists a central notification backbone package `notifications`, which exposes a system that allows registering specific functions of specific types of structures to be called when such structures are dispatched into the system to allow a decoupled form of communication.

-*These allows components and pieces of Gu to communicate easily and also reduce tight coupling of pieces.*
+*This provide loose coupling as is needed.*

-Using the `notifications` package is quite simple and need no elongated explanations, by simply registering a function expecting a type, this sets this function to be called once such a type is seen.
+Using the `notifications` package is simple.
+By simply registering a function expecting a type, this sets up this function to be called once such type is seen.

 ```go